cheylea/basic-website/README.md

 ## Brief
 Create a small website containing 2 web pages.
 The website can be on a topic of your choice.
-Page 1: Will be landing webpage of your website with appropriate name and links to other pages.
-Add a section on the right side of page showing images/scenes relevant to your selected topic (e.g., visiting places, football teams etc.,).
-You are allowed to include some text, if you wish.

-Page 2: Must contain at least a textual, video and audio description of your selected topic.
-For example, a short ‘History’ or ‘Explanation’ in a paragraph along with a video and audio clips about your selected topic.
-Video/audio should not exceed more than 1 minute.
-There should be a link to next/previous page and some additional links for external websites (e.g., visiting places in that city etc.).

 ## Directory
 This repository contains html scripts for two webpages, as well as asset files for the audio, file and image content.
 There is also included a CSS stylesheet.